Disentanglement with Factor Quantized Variational Autoencoders

-In this work, we design a novel framework that uses discrete representation learning for disentanglement with a single, global codebook.
-Different than QLAE, we incorporate further inductive biases to aid disentanglement, and introduce a "total correlation" term to the optimization.
-As detailed in Section~\ref{sec:related_work}, various regularizers have been proposed to enhance disentanglement, with total correlation being one such regularizer.
-This term modifies the original loss function by adding a penalty that encourages disentangled representations, thereby improving the overall disentanglement of the model \citep{kim2018disentangling}.
-We summarize our contributions as follows: \begin{itemize} \item We introduce FactorQVAE that originally combines factorization as a regularizer and the discrete VAEs for disentanglement. \item We report the effects of factorization and discretization on disentanglement individually and demonstrate the effectiveness of their novel combination for improved disentangled representations. \item We redesign the training frameworks of two discrete VAE models, VQVAE \citep{oord2017neural} and dVAE \citep{ramesh2021zeroshot}, to enhance disentanglement and evaluate their performance. \end{itemize} In our work, we compare FactorQVAE with recent and state-of-the-art disentanglement models using three different datasets and two different disentanglement evaluation metrics.
+We summarize our contributions as follows: \begin{itemize} \item We introduce FactorQVAE that originally combines factorization as a regularizer and the discrete VAEs for disentanglement, using scalar quantization with a single global codebook to overcome the representational inefficiencies of fixed per-dimension codebooks. \item We report the effects of factorization and discretization on disentanglement individually and demonstrate the effectiveness of their novel combination through a stochastic categorical posterior for improved disentangled representations. \item We redesign the training frameworks of two discrete VAE models, VQVAE \citep{oord2017neural} and dVAE \citep{ramesh2021zeroshot}, to enhance disentanglement and systematically evaluate the trade-offs between scalar and vector quantization approaches. \end{itemize} In our work, we compare FactorQVAE with recent and state-of-the-art disentanglement models using three different datasets and two different disentanglement evaluation metrics.
 We demonstrate that our model performs close to or better than the other methods in terms of disentanglement.